ReproducibiliTea-org/reproducibiliTea/_posts/2023-01-24-ReproducibiliTeaIn2023.md

 Matt Jaquiery [@MJaquiery](https://twitter.com/MJaquiery)

-Matt is an Oxford DPhil student on secondment to the UKRN as Coordinator for Open Research Training.
+Matt is a Research Software Engineer at the University of Oxford.
+He completed a DPhil in Experimental Psychology in January 2023.
-He manages the Oxford Experimental Psychology ReproducibiliTea and does a bunch of technical stuff for the core organisation.
+Matt manged the Oxford Experimental Psychology ReproducibiliTea while a DPhil student there, and has contributed to various open science projects with the UKRN, FORRT, and other organisations.
+He does a bunch of the technical stuff for the core ReproducibiliTea organisation.

 {% include image.html url="blog/matt.png" alt="Matt Jaquiery" description="" %}